okjuan/virtual.book/_posts/2024-08-12-tell-a-story-3.md

 I can't get lost in the fictional world as if it were a real one because I see the pencil marks from when it was sketched out.
 My [suspension of disbelief](https://omni.wikiwand.com/en/articles/Suspension_of_disbelief) never takes off.
 One might say, Well, yeah, all fictional plots are prescribed.
-But they're not, and writers like Stephen King and Cormac McCarthy have {% post_url_with_hover_card attested to it | 2023-12-01-where-ideas-come-from %}.
+But they're not, and writers like Stephen King and Cormac McCarthy have {% vbook_post attested to it | 2023-12-01-where-ideas-come-from %}.

 In great shows like _The Sopranos_, plot is not implemented, it's incubated.
 The show feels to me like it's happening spontaneously, developing by itself as a sequence of events, reactions, and actions.